Christian Horner

+Horner was appointed an Officer of the Order of the British Empire in the 2013 Birthday Honours and a Commander in the 2024 New Year Honours.

 Early life

-Horner was born into a family involved in the car industry: his grandfather worked as purchasing manager at the Standard Motor Company in Coventry, before establishing an agency with Horner's father to supply components to motor manufacturers in the Midlands.
-Horner was privately educated at Arnold Lodge School in Leamington Spa and then Warwick School.
+Christian Edward Johnston Horner was born on 16 November 1973 to a family involved in the car industry; his grandfather worked as purchasing manager at the Standard Motor Company in Coventry, before establishing an agency with Horner's father to supply components to motor manufacturers in the Midlands.
+Horner was educated at Arnold Lodge School in Leamington Spa, and then Warwick School.
 He has two brothers, Jamie and Guy.